Kefir Cheese and Whey

 Kefir cheese is 99% lactose free

 The curds (or the cheese) portion of kefir contains most of the fat, casein, and vitamin A, but whey also contains a lot of beneficial properties and they both contain probiotics.
 Kefir cheese is loaded with calcium because it is so concentrated.
 The good lactic acid bacteria in kefir eat the lactose (milk sugars) out of the milk, lower the pH, make it tart, and cause the milk protein to thicken.
-The digestion of the lactose as these bacteria ferment milk makes kefir easily digestible.
+While these bacteria ferment the milk, the digestion of the lactose makes kefir easily digestible.
 Kefir is considered a pre-digested food.
 The bacteria make probiotics from the sugars and also make it 99% lactose free.

 When you make kefir cheese, the whey has most of the carbs and the cheese has most of the protein.

 The breakdown goes like this: based on 1 cup of fat-free milk, the whey contains 83% carbs; 3% fat; and 14% protein.